skeeto/skeeto.github.com/_posts/2022-05-14-A-lock-free-concurrent-generic-queue-in-32-bits.markdown

 ### Real implementation and tests

 If you want to try it out, especially with my tests: [**queue.c**][src].
-It has both single-consumer and multiple-consumer, and supports at least:
+It has both single-consumer and multiple-consumer queues, and supports at
+least:

 * atomics: C11, GNU, MSC
 * threads: pthreads, win32